 The Communications Commission creates and implements effective communications both within the parish and outward to the local communities.

-The Membership Commission is now a part of our Come And See framework.
-As a group, this commission works to develop and implement programs to encourage membership growth in the parish and to welcome newcomers.
+The Membership Commission is now part of our Come And See framework.
+As a group, this commission develops and implements programs to encourage parish membership growth and welcome newcomers.

 Our Outreach Commission oversees activities that reach beyond the parish and address human needs, including identifying outreach opportunities, recommending the allocation of the annual outreach budget, and encouraging time and talent involvement by members in outreach activities.
 We presently support Esperanza Academy, Habitat for Humanity - North Central Massachusetts, Loaves and Fishes Food Pantry, Massachusetts Council of Churches, and Partners In Health.